Anou Ifflis: Exploration

 The Speleological Association of Montreuil reached -87 m in 1980 and -300 m in 1981.
 The cave was explored by a French interclub expedition from Vaucluse in April 1983 to a depth of -725 m then during the summer 1983 by both Parisians and Vauclusians to a depth of -975 m.
 The Espeleo Club Gràcia (Barcelona), in 1985, continued the exploration and stopped at -1007 m.
 In 1986, cavers from Liège increased the depth to -1159 m.

 Description

 In the Emria river of the Leopard's abyss (Anou Ifflis) in Algeria, at a depth of -950 m.

-The entrance opens at the 2150 m elevation by a narrow, vertical passage between the boulders.
-After a few metres of de-climbing, you reach the top of a first narrow passage with a steep slope ("Le Toboggan").
+The entrance opens at 2150 m elevation as a narrow, vertical passage between boulders.
+After a few metres of descent, the top of a first narrow passage with a steep slope ("Le Toboggan") is reached.

-The first few meters of the cavity are difficult and even encourage you to do so... about-face.
+The first few meters of the cavity are difficult and even make you want to... turn back.

 At the bottom of a 90-metre-deep shaft (P90), the atmosphere becomes different, a large collapse chamber offers several possibilities for progression.

 This pothole is composite in nature, it combines different forms of digging depending on the depth.
 From 0 to -210 m, the cave resembles an inactive tectonic chasm (without perennial flow) slightly touched by flows, presenting narrows, shafts and faults.

 From -210 m to -975 m, the following are successively encountered: